hatchbed/hatchbed_common/README.md

 In addition to accessing the current value, the parameter object can be used to publish an update to the parameter using the `.update()` method.

-Finally, in some cases a direct callback may be desired to notify the process that the value has changed:
+In some cases a direct callback may be desired to notify the process that the value has changed:

 ```